blentley/ForecastingElectricityDemand/README.md

 + Next we add layers which for the first one I've specified to be a LSTM layer.
 In this first layer, we need to specify what shape the data coming in will be, which can be done with the *input_shape* parameter.
 I then add the second hidden layer which will contain 10 neurons.
 + I then add the last layer ('Dense'), which will be the output layer.
 + For simplicity, I've specified the activation function of the neurons to be linear.
-+ Finally, to compile the model, I specify the loss function as the mean-squared error which is what the network will use to adjust its weights and aim to minimise through iteration during training.
++ Finally, to compile the model, I specify the loss function as the mean-squared error which is what the network will aim to minimise by adjusting its weights during training.

 ```python